plone/documentation/docs/i18n-l10n/translating-text-strings.md

 zcml = my.package
 ```

-When doing so, you may need to add the following zcml stanza in your package's `configure.zcml` file:
+When doing so, you may need to add the following ZCML stanza in your package's {file}`configure.zcml` file:

 ```xml
 <include package="Products.CMFPlone" />
 ```

-This **must** go *after* the `registerTranslations` stanza, before any other registration you may have in your package.
+This **must** go *after* the `registerTranslations` stanza, and before any other registration you might have in your package.

-It should look like this:
+The registration should look like the following example.

 ```xml
 <configure xmlns:i18n="http://namespaces.zope.org/i18n"